Espresso and Americano are two of the most popular coffee variations worldwide.

 Conclusion

-Although both espresso and Americano use the same coffee bases, there’s a big flavor difference and many more differences that make them unique.
+Although both espresso and Americano use the same coffee base, there’s a significant flavor difference, as well as several other differences that make them unique.

-I’ve talked about the differences in caffeine and how these coffees have their unique taste.
+I’ve discussed the differences in caffeine and how these coffees have their unique flavors.

 You’ll notice the difference in taste, and you’ll have a better understanding of the differences while enjoying some good coffee!